Not All Birds Look The Same: Identity-Preserving Generation For Birds: Results

 \subsection{Limitations}

 \textbf{Fill models and depth models both have weaknesses (Figure~\ref{fig:failure}).} Fill models and depth models lack specificity to accomplish the identity-preserving generation task for birds completely.
 Fill models suffer from pose ambiguity from a given mask, due to silhouettes being insufficient to define pose.
 In contrast, while depth-based models have additional pose information, they suffer from undesired background effects in training and evaluation discussed in Section~\ref{sec:quantitative} and are still unable to handle large pose changes.
 We see room for improvement in this area with respect to problem specification.
 Clearly, combining depth and fill control could mitigate each mode's weaknesses.
-However, this form of control is also hyper-restrictive, making it essentially infeasible for use without ground-truth reference images.
+Yet, we found a simple combination of depth + fill led to little improvement (Appendix~\ref{sec:supp_mixed}).
+This form of control is also hyper-restrictive, making it essentially infeasible for use without ground-truth reference images.
 We envision the best model would be easy to control without ground-truth images while still being capable of realistic generation when given reference images.

 \textbf{Keypoint-based control is far inferior to inpainting and depth map controls.} Since fill and depth models are very restrictive in their usage, we tried training a keypoint-based model which could be manipulated easily for creative uses.
 Unsurprisingly, this type of model was much less effective than other modes of control after training.
 Keypoint-based models suffer even more strongly from the drawbacks associated with depth models which led to more ineffective training.
 The solution for easily manipulatable control remains unclear for birds, whose deformable properties make them harder to specify pose than humans which conform more easily to a skeleton.